 Glasgow has been at the forefront of the push for temporary footways and cycle lanes.

-At the height of lockdown restrictions, one of our earliest Spaces for People projects saw Kelvin Way closed to vehicle traffic to allow greater space for people undertaking daily exercise in and around Kelvingrove Park.
+At the height of lockdown restrictions in April 2020, one of our earliest Spaces for People projects saw Kelvin Way closed to vehicle traffic to allow greater space for people undertaking daily exercise in and around Kelvingrove Park.
 Plans were revised in September 2020 to enable vehicle access to the re-opened Kelvingrove Art Gallery and Museum.
 This included a more structured use of the space to include a bi-directional cycle lane and decorative planters.

-In addition, the new Clydeside pop-up cycle lane which was created on 16 May 2020, provides dedicated space for cyclists travelling west, and runs for 1.5miles between Saltmarket and the Clyde Arc.
+In May 2020 we also created a pop-up cycle lane on the Broomielaw to provide dedicated space for cyclists travelling west - this stretch runs for 1.5miles between Saltmarket and the Clyde Arc.